 Our Research

+central challenge.
 We design multiscale models, adaptive sampling approaches, and data analysis tools

 that allow exploring large regions of a system's free energy landscape.
-We use data-driven methods for systematic

 coarse-graining of macromolecular systems, to bridge molecular and cellular scales.
 We work on a theoretical